 Here, mistake-proofing happens by eliminating errors before they originate.
 Therefore, manufacturers can use control and warning methods against defects.

-In this method, the process is stopped immediately when the error is sensed.
+- Control Method: In this method, the process is stopped immediately when the error is sensed.
 After that, implement corrective actions and avoid error iteration.
 It provides a high capability of achieving zero defects.

-This method gives indications about potential errors in an ongoing process.
+- Warning Method: This method gives indications about potential errors in an ongoing process.
 The warnings can be in the form of Buzzers, Lights, Sounds, Devices, etc.

 Detection based Poka-Yoke